-Distributed Relational Database Architecture (DRDA) is a set of protocols that enable communication between applications and database systems on disparate platforms and enables relational data to be distributed among multiple platforms.
+Distributed Relational Database Architecture (DRDA) is a set of protocols that enable communication between applications and database systems on disparate platforms, and enables relational data to be distributed among multiple platforms.

 Any combination of relational database management products that use DRDA can be connected to form a distributed relational database management system.
-DRDA coordinates communication between systems by defining what must be exchanged and how it must be exchanged.
+DRDA coordinates communication between systems by defining what is exchanged and the exchange method.